 In the early 1900's...

 William relocated to the south side of Queen Street – where Brock's ladies wear in now located.
+The building was in the Ross block.
 William was joined by his three sons; Frederick, Harold and Harry, in the family business.
 William passed away in 1917.
 The boys changed the name of the store to Brock Bros.
 Next time you are in today's Brock's ladies wear shop, look up on the wall at the cash desk and you will see the original W. Brock sign.

 2nd Generation - Frederick Brock

 Frederick married Hanna Sophia Parr from Blackstock.
 Her family owned the Blackstock store and she had worked there growing up.
 Hanna Sophia was the first woman to have a strong involvement in the family business.
 Fredrick was joined in partnership with their son Arthur and the name was changed to F.W.
 Brock and Son.
-This is the name that you can see embossed in painted gold letters above the ladies wear store.
+This is the name that you can see embossed in painted gold letters above the ladies wear store's front door under the awning.
 There is no modern sign on the ladies wear storefront today, so as not to detract from this historical lettering.

 3rd Generation – Arthur Brock

-In the late 1920's, Frederick and Arthur expanded to the back part of the building that now houses our Men's wear shop.
+In the late 1920's, Frederick and Arthur expanded to the east side of the building that now houses our Men's wear shop - but in the back only.
 The front of this building was the Standard Bank.
 Frederick and Arthur opened a Red and White grocery franchise that was supplied by National Grocer in this space and opened up the back door for business.
 Later, the Standard Bank relocated to where the TD Bank is today and Arthur opened a men's wear shop in the front of the store were it remains today.

 Picking up on the current trends, Frederick and Arthur also added wallpaper and linoleum flooring to their merchandise mix.
 They set up a room on the second floor.
 The walls were lined with rolls of wallpaper and the linoleum was housed on large rolls.
 Customers would sit and be presented the wallpaper patterns, one by one.
 The Brock family still have the chairs and a selection of the wallpaper.